 Macon Illinois Nursing Home Abuse Lawyers

-If your loved one was victimized while residing at Eastern Star Home, call Rosenfeld Injury Lawyers now.
+If your loved one was victimized while residing at Eastern Star Home, call Rosenfeld Injury Lawyers LLC now.
 Our seasoned Illinois attorneys have legally represented nursing home patients who were abused, neglected and mistreated.
 We have years of experience of successfully resolving recompense claims to ensure our clients receive the compensation they deserve.

 We encourage you to contact our Macon County elder abuse law offices by calling (888) 424-5757 today to schedule your comprehensive compensation lawsuit evaluation at no charge to you.
 We accept every nursing home abuse and neglect claim for compensation through contingency fee arrangements.